AlbertBaby/Magpie/LoginMethods/ReadMe.md

-Different Methods to login to orangeHRM using Selenium
+Different testcases and methods using Selenium